Diffraction Gratings Tutorial

 where is the central wavelength, and is the order.

-The first issue with using higher order diffraction patterns is solved by using an Echelle grating, which is a special type of ruled diffraction grating with an extremely high blaze angle.
+The first issue with using higher order diffraction patterns is solved by using an Echelle grating, which is a special type of ruled diffraction grating with an extremely high blaze angle and relatively low groove density.
 The high blaze angle is well suited for concentrating the energy in the higher order diffraction modes.
 The second issue is solved by using another optical element: grating, dispersive prism, or other dispersive optic, to sort the wavelengths/orders after the Echelle grating.

 While blazed gratings offer extremely high efficiencies at the design wavelength, they suffer from periodic errors, such as ghosting, and relatively high amounts of scattered light, which could negatively affect sensitive measurements.
 Holographic gratings are designed specially to reduce or eliminate these errors.
 The drawback of holographic gratings compared to blazed gratings is reduced efficiency.